wotakumoe/wotaku/glossary/nsfw.md

 ---
 title: NSFW
+description: A comprehensive list of NSFW terms commonly used in hentai, including their meanings and explanations.
+Learn about Ahegao, Bukkake, Yaoi, Yuri, and more.
 ---
 # NSFW
 Want to learn what those elusive tags on hentai sites mean?
 Then this page is for you!